dustinpfister/blog_posts/_posts/threejs-camera-move.md

     ());
 ```

-When this example is up and running the end result is having the camera at a location away from a mesh, and the camera is looking in the direction of the mesh.
-Over time the camera moves up and down, but only on the y axis, and I am not doing anything to change the rotation of the camera over time so the creating does not stay fixed on the mesh.
+When this example is up and running the end result is having the camera at a location away from a mesh, and the camera is still looking in the direction of the mesh.
+In most cases I will not just want to set the position of the camera but also adjust the rotation of the camera as well one way or another, however that will be something I will be getting into more so inn the nest example here.
+Over time the camera moves, and I am not doing anything to change the rotation of the camera over time so the camera does not stay fixed on the mesh.

 ## 2 - Camera movement helper example that moves the camera via javaScript code